Call Us: 647-372-2198

 This program is provided by Registered Psychotherapist, Dianne Wright, who is available for ongoing support through our psychotherapy program should you wish additional one on one care.
 Dianne has completed additional training and certification in the use of CBT-I (Cognitive Behavioural Therapy for Insomnia)

-Where: Program will be live, online, via Zoom, registration and pre-payment is required.
+Where: Program will be live, online, via Zoom, registration is required.
 Note that video participation is not mandatory.

 During this webinar you will learn: